saikiran939/crcmaker/README.md

 $ gulp watch
 ```

-The built files will be in `crcmaker/build/`.
+The built files will be located in `crcmaker/build/`.